smart-move-media/adjust-video-speed/README.md

 **[Much of code & README is from Ilya Grigorik](https://github.com/igrigorik/videospeed)**

-His version featured incrementing and decrementing by a set amount.
-If that is what you prefer over an array configuration, then perhaps try his from the Chrome store (disable my version first).
+Ilya's version featured incrementing and decrementing by a set amount.
+If that is what you prefer over an array configuration, then perhaps try [his from the Chrome Store](https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk) (disable my version first).
 Also some code added from [Mitch Capper](https://github.com/mitchcapper/videospeed)

 **Science of accelerated playback**: _TL;DR: faster playback translates to better engagement and retention._